Great Oxidation Event: Bistability

 Another hypothesis posits a model of the atmosphere that exhibits bistability: two steady states of oxygen concentration.
 The state of stable low oxygen concentration (0.02%) experiences a high rate of methane oxidation.
 If some event raises oxygen levels beyond a moderate threshold, the formation of an ozone layer shields UV rays and decreases methane oxidation, raising oxygen further to a stable state of 21% or more.
 The Great Oxygenation Event can then be understood as a transition from the lower to the upper steady states.

 Increasing photoperiod

 Cyanobacteria tend to consume nearly as much oxygen at night as they produce during the day.
 However, experiments demonstrate that cyanobacterial mats produce a greater excess of oxygen with longer photoperiods.
-The rotational period of the Earth was only about six hours shortly after its formation, 4.5 billion years ago, but increased to 21 hours by 2.4 billion years ago, in the Paleoproterozoic.
+The rotational period of the Earth was only about six hours shortly after its formation 4.5 Ga but increased to 21 hours by 2.4 Ga in the Paleoproterozoic.
 The rotational period increased again, starting 700 million years ago, to its present value of 24 hours.
-It is possible that each increase in rotational period increased the net oxygen production by cyanobacterial mats, which in turn increased the atmospheric abundance of oxygen.
+The total amount of oxygen produced by the cyanobacteria remained the same with longer days, but the longer the day, the more time oxygen has to diffuse into the water.

+Low-productivity trajectory

+One group of researchers has suggested that, if certain conditions were present (a low-productivity trajectory), it may have been plants, instead of cyanobacteria, that made the greatest contribution of oxygen to the GOE.